ChrisWhealy/DistributedSystemNotes/Lecture 7.md

 The vector clock on the message sent from `Bob` to `Carol` is `[1,1,0]`, but `Carol`'s vector clock is `[0,0,0]`.
 The `1` in `Bob`'s position is correct because he is sending the message, and it is one greater than `Carol`'s local value, but the `1` in `Alice`'s position is a problem.
 According to this, `Alice` has sent out a broadcast message, but `Carol` has no record of it &mdash; yet.

-Since `1` is not ≤ `0`, `Carol` concludes that this newly arrived message has been received out of order and therefore must be queued until such time as we receive the delayed message from `Alice`.
+Since `1` is not ≤ `0`, `Carol` correctly concludes that this newly arrived message has been received out of order and therefore must be queued until such time as we receive the delayed message from `Alice`.

 ### Another Example